geshan/geshan.github.com/about/index.md

 - Shows if the company is known to sponsor work visa or not
 - Faceted search (search by multiple departments or work type)

 This side project has been a joint effort of more than two dozen people.
 I thank each and every one of them for their time and support.
-This project was seeded from [Australian companies providing work visa sponsorship](https://github.com/geshan/au-companies-providing-work-visa-sponsorship) GitHub repo I started in 2018.
+This project was seeded from [Australian companies providing work visa sponsorship](https://github.com/geshan/au-companies-providing-work-visa-sponsorship) GitHub repo I started in late 2018.

 ## Publications